someengineering/fixinventory/README.md

 Housekeeping for Clouds

 ## Introduction
 Cloudkeeper is a standalone CLI tool that periodically collects a list of resources in cloud accounts, provides metrics about them, and can clean them up.

+If you ever
+* had a standstill in your CI pipeline because a broken job leaked cloud resources which triggered a quota limit
+* wanted to find all the places an expired certificate is used in
+* had to change the tags of thousands of EC2 instances at once
+* needed to delete all unused EBS volumes that had no I/O in the past month
+* wished for a god view that lets you explore all cloud usage across all clouds
+* reported the cost of a project across different accounts or even across clouds
+* cleaned up orphaned load balancers that had no active backends
+* wanted to automate any of the above

+Those are the kinds of situations Cloudkeeper was built for.

+Currently it can collect [AWS](plugins/aws/), [Google Cloud](plugins/gcp/), [VMWare Vsphere](plugins/vsphere/), [OneLogin](plugins/onelogin/) and [Slack](plugins/slack/).
+The later can also be used for notification of resource cleanups.
+If the cloud you are using is not listed it is easy to write your own collectors.
+An example can be found [here](plugins/example_collector/).

 Resource collection is performed in intervals (`--interval`) for each activated collector plugin (`--collector`).
 When resource collection is finished a resource cleanup can be performed (`--cleanup`).
 By default nothing will be cleaned!